brycegit/brycegit.github.io/src/pages/developer-productivity-habits/index.md

 ### Software
 1. Trello (trello.com) - for task management (although Jira is a more popular tools for development teams).
-1. Evernote (evernote.com) - for storing notes, documentation, cheat cheats, etc.
+1. Evernote (evernote.com) - for storing notes, documentation, cheat sheets, etc.

 ### Techniques
 1. Pomodoro - break work into 25 min increments with 5 min breaks.
-1. GTD - this techniques described in David Allen's Getting Things Done book.
+1. GTD - learn more in David Allen's Getting Things Done book.
 1. "Eat the frog" - a phrase derived from a quote by Mark Twain encouraging you to start the day by working on the most important/difficult task.
+There is also a book (which I haven't read) called Eat That Frog! by Brian Tracy.